 10.1.
 Parents may seek a place for a child outside of their normal age group in special circumstances, for instance if the child is gifted and talented or has experienced problems such as ill health.
-Such applications should be made in writing to the Chair of the Governing Board of the school, via the school office, setting out the reasons for the request.
+Such applications should be made in writing to the Headteacher of the school, via the school office, setting out the reasons for the request.
 A decision will be made on the basis of the circumstances of each case and in the best interests of the child concerned.